-5. Overview of Bowdish (Ex.
+4. Overview of Bowdish (Ex.
 1006)

 Bowdish discloses "[i]mmunoglobulins or fragments thereof hav[ing] a peptide of interest inserted into a complementarity determining region (CDR) of an antibody molecule," whereupon, "[t]he antibody molecule serves as a scaffold for presentation of the peptide and confers upon the peptide enhanced stability."
 Ex.
 1006 ¶ 6.
 In certain "embodiments, the peptide replacing the amino acids of a CDR is an agonist TPO [thrombopoeitin] peptide."
-Id. ¶17.
+Id. ¶ 17.

-In Example 4, Bowdish describes a TPO mimetic peptide graft into the heavy chain CDR3 of antibody framework 5G1.1, described in Evans, which it incorporates by reference.
+In Example 4, Bowdish describes a TPO mimetic peptide graft into the heavy chain CDR3 of antibody framework 5G1.1, described in Evans, which Bowdish incorporates by reference.
 Id. ¶¶ 191-193.
 According to Bowdish:

 Construction of 5G1.1 is described in U.S. Application.
 Ser.
 No. 08/487,283, incorporated herein by reference.
-The sequence was cloned into 5G1.1 in such a fashion as to replace the native CDR3... [wherein t]he peptide graft translated into amino acids is Leu Pro Ile Glu Gly Pro Thr Leu Arg Gln Trp Leu Ala Arg Ala Pro Val (SEQ.
-ID.
-NO: 66).
-The 5G1+peptide was produced as a whole IgG antibody (See FIGS. 13A and 13B).
+The sequence was cloned into 5G1.1 in such a fashion as to replace the native CDR3... [wherein t]he peptide graft translated into amino acids is Leu Pro Ile Glu Gly Pro Thr Leu Arg Gln Trp Leu Ala Arg Ala